gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * The IPS, SCA, and a single HPS board are now powered!
 * If LED are installed, they should begin blinking.
 * Optionally measure the voltage at the 3.3V pin on lower right of board with a multimeter to check that it reads 3.3 volts.
-* If LE are not blinking or no voltage is measured, disconnect USB cable from computer and see [../../../HELP.md](.././../HELP.md) file and the repository *Issues* list for help.
+* If no LED are not blinking or no voltage is measured, disconnect USB cable from computer and see the [../../../HELP.md](.././../HELP.md) file and also the repository *Issues* list for help.

 ### (4.D) Download